peteroupc/peteroupc.github.io/exporand.md

 1. Flip the coin for _b_ until the result is 0.
 Set _g1_ to the number of times the result is 1 this way.
 2. Flip the coin for _b_ until the result is 0.
 Set _g2_ to the number of times the result is 1 this way.
 3. Set _n_ to _g2_ &minus; _g1_.
 Create _ret_, a uniform PSRN as follows: The sign part is positive if _n_ &ge; 0 and negative otherwise; the integer part is abs(_n_); the fractional part is empty.
 4. Add a uniform random variate in (&minus;1/2, 1/2) to _ret_.
 If _ret_ stores base-2 fractional digits, this can be done as follows.
-Set _u_ to an unbiased random bit, then:
+Set _u_ to 1 or 0 with equal probability, then:
     - If _n_ < 0 and _u_ is 1, subtract 1 from the integer part and append 1 to the fractional part.
     - If _n_ > 0 and _u_ is 1, add 1 to the integer part and append 1 to the fractional part.
     - If _n_ is 0 or _u_ is 0, append 0 to the fractional part.